kushal-ramkumar/Cryptanalysis-Vigenere-Cipher/README.md

-# Cryptanalysis of the Vigenere Cipher
+# Cryptanalysis of the Vigenère Cipher

 The Vigenère Cipher is a form of a polyalphabetic cipher that can be used for encrypting alphabetic text using a series of interwoven Caesar Ciphers based on the letters of a keyword.
 This project can be used to break a Vigenère Cipher using statistical analysis.